dexplo/jupyter_to_medium/README.md

 ![png](images/post.png)

-I suggest keeping the setting to publish as a draft, then review on Medium and finalize the publishing there.
+### Finalize and publish on Medium

+As of now, your post will be published as a draft.
+Review and publish the post on Medium.

 ### Publishing to Medium with a Python Script

+In a separate script/notebook import `juptyer_to_medium` as a module.
 Pass the `publish` function the location of the Jupyter Notebook you would like to publish as a Medium blog post

 ```python
 >>> import jupyter_to_medium as jtm